EchoGen: Generating Visual Echoes in Any Scene via Feed-Forward Subject-Driven Auto-Regressive Model: Experiment

 \textbf{Qualitative results}. \Cref{fig:quali} presents a rigorous qualitative comparison with prominent diffusion-based frameworks, revealing substantial advantages of our model in both subject fidelity and prompt correspondence.
 EchoGen exhibits the ability to render high-fidelity details, such as the precise reconstruction of the teapot spout and the nuanced texture of the sloth plushie, and we attribute this capability to our dual-path semantic-content feature injection design.
 In contrast, baselines including IP-Adapter~\citep{ye2023ip} and OminiControl~\citep{tan2025ominicontrol} exhibit characteristic failure cases, corroborating EchoGen’s robustness.
 EchoGen also demonstrates more consistent compliance with textual prompts, avoiding the language deviations observed in the generations of the duck toy and cat instances by IP-Adapter.

 \textbf{Human evaluation}.
 To assess the perceptual quality of EchoGen, we conduct a human evaluation study against strong baselines that span multiple categories of subject-driven methods.
 We focus on three criteria: text alignment, subject fidelity, and photorealism.
-The images are generated conditioned on the reference images and prompts sampled from DreamBench~\citep{ruiz2023dreambooth} and DreamBench++~\citep{peng2024dreambench++} benchmarks, and for each criterion, participants select their preferred generated image among the outputs from five methods.
-We collect 450 responses from 25 participants and report preference ratios in \Cref{tab:UserStudy}.
+The images are generated conditioned on the reference images and prompts sampled from DreamBench~\citep{ruiz2023dreambooth} and DreamBench++~\citep{peng2024dreambench++} benchmarks without cherry-picking, and for each criterion, participants select their preferred generated image among the outputs from five methods.
+We collect 450 responses from 25 participants, all with expertise in generative models, and report preference ratios in \Cref{tab:UserStudy}.
 The results show that EchoGen is preferred for subject fidelity and photorealism, surpassing all the diffusion-based contemporary baselines on these criteria.
 For text alignment, EchoGen performs on par with EasyControl~\citep{zhang2025easycontrol} and exhibits a clear advantage over the other compared methods.

+\textbf{Sampling Latency Analysis.} We conduct a thorough analysis to evaluate the performance-latency trade-offs across all methods.
+Specifically, we re-produce diffusion-based methods with varying numbers of denoising steps in our evaluation protocol and report their performance versus sampling latency in \Cref{fig:samplingstep}.
+For the diffusion baselines, increasing the number of denoising steps improves subject fidelity (as measured by DINO, CLIP-I scores) up to a saturation point.
+In contrast, the text alignment (CLIP-T) score converges much earlier.
+Our model consistently offers a better trade-off, achieving comparable performance with significantly lower sampling latency than the diffusion-based baselines.
+This confirms the inherent efficiency and effectiveness of our approach.

+The detailed component-wise sampling latency of our EchoGen framework is provided in \Cref{tab:latency}.
+The results confirm that the framework's overall efficiency is not limited by auxiliary components such as Grounding-DINO.
+EchoGen maintains a significant speed advantage over diffusion-based methods, even with the inclusion of the optional Qwen2.5-VL model.
+Although this model is employed during training to automate subject identification for the GroundingDINO segmentation model, it is not required during inference.
+Instead, users can provide a descriptive text prompt (akin to the DreamBench format) for specifying the subject.